 The command above will reboot the system after 5 minutes and broadcast

-If you have scheduled a shutdown and you want to cancel it you can use the
+If you have scheduled shutdown and you want to cancel it, you can use the

 sudo shutdown -c